-• never - No time limit on the length of time the console can be open with no user input with no user input.
+• never - No time limit on the length of time the console can be open with no user input.

-2_minutes - The console will log out the current user if there is no user input for 2 minutes.
+2 minutes - The console will log out the current user if there is no user input for 2 minutes.

 ■ 5_minutes - The console will log out the current user if there is no user input for 5 minutes.